protocol/web3-dev-team/proposals/17-educate-ipfs-filecoin-intersection.md

 🔥🔥

 - Interop engineering and tutorials on how to use IPFS & Filecoin together will allow us to target new use cases and convince more IPFS users to try Filecoin.
-- Improved education and reference materials on the intersection and IPFS and Filecoin will reduce negative vibes in community forums where we don't have enough bandwidth to address these questions and misconceptions one-off.
+- Improved education and reference materials on the intersection of IPFS and Filecoin will improve vibes community forums and reduce the need to address these questions and misconceptions one-off.

 #### Leverage
 🎯🎯